nicola/nicola.github.io/_posts/2015-10-1-decentralization-center.md

 Why don’t we - society, individuals and companies - start to build technologies that take advantage of this?

-Let’s bring decentralization at the center of attention.
+Let’s bring decentralization{% sidenote 2 'Read about my principle for a [Decentralized Web](http://nicola.io/decentralized-principles/2015/)' %} at the center of attention.

 --